Quotient branching laws and unitary Gan-Gross-Prasad relevance for general linear groups: Introduction

+For the special case of unitary representations, we prove a unifying equivalence that ties together the various formulations of the GGP relevant pair. \begin{theorem}[Equivalence] Let $\pi$ and $\pi'$ be two irreducible unitary representations of general linear groups.
+Then, $(\pi, \pi')$ is a generalized GGP relevant pair (Definition \ref{def:relevant}) if and only if $\pi$ and $\pi'$ are Gan–Gross–Prasad relevant (Definition \ref{def:extended_relevance}). \end{theorem} This theorem bridges the abstract, general criterion with a concrete, parameter-based condition, making it a powerful tool for explicit computations.
+Combining this with Chan's result \cite[Theorem 4.1]{Cha_qbl} yields a clean and complete criterion for quotient branching laws for all unitary representations in Theorem \ref{main_thm:unitary}.

-\begin{ack} The author would like to thank Kei Yuen Chan and Mohammed Saad Qadri for many helpful discussions.
-This work is supported by the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No: 17305223) and the NSFC grant for Excellent Young Scholar (Project No: 12322120) awarded to Kei Yuen Chan. \end{ack}
+\begin{ack} The author would like to thank Kei Yuen Chan for his continuous suggestions and insightful discussions.
+This work is supported by the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No: 17305223) and the NSFC grant for Excellent Young Scholar (Project No: 12322120) awarded to Kei Yuen Chan.
+The author is also grateful to Mohammed Saad Qadri for many helpful discussions.
+Finally the author would like to thank Maxim Gurevich for his encouragement and for contributing an Appendix to the article. \end{ack}